villena-francis/SQL_exercise/README.md

 # THE PIPELINE TO SOLVE ALL ASSIGMENTS

 The pipeline.sh was developed to automate the assignments for PART 1 and PART 2 (check them [here](#assigments)).
-To activate it, set the SQL_exercise folder from this repo as the working directory using the following command:
+To activate it, set the `SQL_exercise-main` folder from this repo as the working directory and use the following command:

 ``` sh
 bash scripts/pipeline.sh